-We expect that our cost of equipment revenue will increase with growth in ATG units sold, including Gogo 5G units following the launch of that service, and Gogo Galileo units sold following the launch of that service.
-Additionally, we expect to incur additional costs associated with the FCC Reimbursement Program which may potentially be offset by the reimbursements from the FCC.
+We expect that our cost of equipment revenue will increase with growth in ATG units sold, including Gogo 5G, and Gogo Galileo units following the launch of those products.
+Additionally, we expect to incur additional costs associated with the FCC Reimbursement Program which we expect to be partially offset by the reimbursements from the FCC.